 The Motor Vehicle Warranty Enforcement Act provides solutions under Florida’s lemon law.
 These solutions may be of use to you if:

-• You have purchased or leased a vehicle from a Florida dealer or the vehicle’s first owner in Florida within 2 years of its original purchase
+• You have purchased or leased a vehicle from a Florida dealer or the vehicle’s first owner in Florida within 24 months or 2 years of its original purchase

 • You use the vehicle mainly for personal, family, or household purposes

 • The vehicle does not conform with the manufacturer’s express written warranty